l-aldarondo/World_Weather_Analysis/README.md

 <br/>

-We were able to create a DataFrame with random cities around the world that included current weather conditions.
-(Figure 1.1)
+We were able to create a DataFrame with a list of random latitudes and longitudes, then using Pandas citypy module we found and matched random cities around the world.
+Finally we used OpenWeatherMap API to retrieve the current weather conditions for each random location.
+All this data was put together in a single DataFrame as shown in Figure 1.1.

 ![hotels_df](./weather_data/Images/weather_per_city_df.png)